-- a. conduct their businesses in a manner that is consistent with the principles of the Modern Slavery Act 2018 (Cth); and - b. take reasonable steps to ensure that there is no Modern Slavery in the supply chains of their agents, contractors, and/or sub-contractors or any part of their respective businesses or dealings.
+- a. conduct their businesses in a manner that is consistent with the principles of the Modern Slavery Act 2018 (Cth); and - b. take reasonable steps to ensure that there is no Modern Slavery in the supply chains of their agents, contractors, and / or sub-contractors or any part of their respective businesses or dealings.

-(20) ACU is committed to Reconciliation and Indigenous Advancement in line with Universities Australia Indigenous Strategy 2022-25 which makes a strong commitment to fairness and social justice for Aboriginal and Torres Strait Islander peoples.
+(20) ACU is committed to Reconciliation and Indigenous Advancement in line with Universities Australia Indigenous Strategy 2022-25, which makes a strong commitment to fairness and social justice for Aboriginal and Torres Strait Islander peoples.
 As part of this commitment, ACU aims to partner with Indigenous service providers to support the advancement of Indigenous peoples and their businesses across the supply chain.
 As such, ACU is a proud member of Supply Nation, the organisation that accredits Indigenous suppliers.
-ACU's Reconciliation Action Plan (RAP) targets a minimum spend with accredited Indigenous suppliers.
 As a result of this membership, a number of supplier relationships have commenced with approved Supply Nation suppliers.
-New suppliers are added to TechOne and ACU's eMarketplace (given the product is catalogue-suitable and as agreed with the supplier).
-Relevant staff are notified about each new supplier's offerings.
+New suppliers are added to TechOne (and to ACU's eMarketplace when the product is catalogue-suitable and as agreed with the supplier).
+Procurement will notify relevant staff of each new onboarded supplier's offerings.
+Staff are encouraged to use the Supply Nation suppliers' products or services, where suitable and appropriate.